 Letgo can also be a little safer than Craigslist because you have to verify your Google or Facebook account to create a Letgo profile.
 While Craigslist has a very simple and clean platform, you can also post videos with Letgo in addition to pictures.

-Finally, Letgo is also convenient as you communicate through their app when communicating with a potential buyer or seller, instead of having to list your phone number or e-mail address.
+Finally, Letgo is also convenient as you communicate through their app when interacting with a potential buyer or seller.
+As a result, you don’t need to list your phone number or e-mail address.

 You can use Recycler to buy or sell pets, houses to rent, sell used cars and just about anything else that Craigslist also offers.